Short films by Studio Ghibli: Zen - Grogu and Dust Bunnies

 Zen - Grogu and Dust Bunnies is a Disney+ short film animation by Studio Ghibli, made as a co-production with Lucasfilm Ltd. to promote the third season of The Mandalorian and was released on November 12, 2022.
 The short stars Grogu as he meditates while the Soot Sprites from My Neighbor Totoro and Spirited Away interact with him.

-A teaser was posted on Ghibli's Twitter page on November 10, 2022 featuring the Lucasfilm logo.
+A teaser was posted on Ghibli's Twitter page on November 10, 2022, featuring the Lucasfilm logo.
 It was officially announced on the 11th for an immediate release on Disney+ the following day.

-Ghibli Museum short films
+Ghibli Museum and Ghibli Park exclusive short films

-The following shorts films are exclusively shown on rotation at the Saturn Theater at the Ghibli Museum in Mitaka, Tokyo.
+The following ten short films were produced for and are exclusively shown on rotation at the Saturn Theater at the Ghibli Museum and the Orion Theater at Ghibli Park.